Limulo/website-restyle2016/_posts/2016-11-20-bipolar-transistor.md

 What kind of diode we need if we want to use such a PWM frequency?
 I'm usign [this](http://www.robot-italy.net/downloads/1N4148_1N4448_4.pdf) particular diode: **1N4148**.
 From the datasheet we read that it is capable of a maximum switching speed of 4ns, so I think that it will make it!

 ## Using a capacitor in parallel with the motor
-As **Olin Lathrop** says, we can use a little capacitor in parralle lwith the motor to reduce readiation and the speed of voltage transitions:
+As **Olin Lathrop** says, we can use a little capacitor in parallel with the motor to reduce radiation and the speed of voltage transitions:

 > A small capacitor accross the motor will reduce the speed of the possibly fast voltage transitions, which causes less radiation and limits the $$ \frac {dV}{dt} $$ the transistor is subjected to.
 100 nF is excessive for this, and will prevent efficient operation at all but low PWM frequences.
 I'd use 100 pF or so, perhaps to up 1 nF.